github/opensource.guide/_articles/building-community.md

 > If you want to deep dive and help out with development on Read the Docs, then first get the project installed locally according to the Installation Guide.
 After that is done we suggest you have a look at tickets in our issue tracker that are labelled Good First Bug.
 These are meant to be a great way to get a smooth start and won't put you in front of the most complex parts of the system.

-In Issues, label bugs that are suitable for beginners: for example, _"good first bug"_, or _"first timers only"_.
+In Issues, label bugs that are suitable for beginners: for example, [_"first timers only"_](https://medium.com/@kentcdodds/first-timers-only-78281ea47455#.g1k01jy05) or _"good first bug"_.
 [These labels](https://github.com/librariesio/libraries.io/blob/6afea1a3354aef4672d9b3a9fc4cc308d60020c8/app/models/github_issue.rb#L8-L14) make it easy for someone new to your project to quickly scan your issues and get started.

 Finally, use your documentation to make people feel welcome at every step of the way.
 Remember that you will never interact with most people who land on your project.
 There may be contributions you didn't receive because somebody felt intimidated or didn't know where to get started.
 Do your best to reduce your chances of someone leaving your project in frustration.
 Even a few kind words can help.
 For example, here's how [Rubinius](https://github.com/rubinius/rubinius/blob/master/.github/contributing.md) starts its contributing guide:

 > We want to start off by saying thank you for using Rubinius.
 This project is a labor of love, and we appreciate all of the users that catch bugs, make performance improvements, and help with documentation.
 Every contribution is meaningful, so thank you for participating.
 That being said, here are a few guidelines that we ask you to follow so we can successfully address your issue.

 ### Share ownership of your project

+> The biggest existential threat to your library is this: you get burned out and stop working on it – and no one else contributes to it – so it doesn’t get maintained, and your users leave. - @ashfurrow, ["Building Popular Projects"](https://ashfurrow.com/blog/building-popular-projects/)

 People are excited to contribute to projects when they feel as sense of ownership.
 That doesn't mean you need to turn over your project's vision or accept contributions you don't want.
 But the more you can give credit to others, the more likely they are to stick around.